php-fig/fig-standards/proposed/http-client/http-client.md

  * Thrown when the request cannot be completed because of network issues.
  *
  * There is no response object as this exception is thrown when no response has been received.
+ *
+ * For example when the target host name can not be resolved or the connection failed.
  */
 interface NetworkException extends Exception
 {